GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Try not to change file names when saving files during initial export
     - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
     - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
-    - FBX / M3D / X3D / X exports are powered by ASSIMP(JS)
+    - FBX / M3D / X3D / X exports are powered by [ASSIMPJS](https://github.com/kovacsv/assimpjs) / [ASSIMP](https://github.com/assimp/assimp)
     - Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) using [omggif](https://github.com/deanm/omggif) library:
       - currently set to 500 x 500 size in the centre of the window
       - the approximate GIF area rectangle will be shown during the GIF generation